tadejsv/p_values/README.md

 Gulp then automatically runs some tasks (css compilation, js minification...), and also performs a `python manage.py runserver` command, and uses browsersync for live reload when any of the static files change (as it watches for changes).

 ## Running the app - deployment
+The app is deployed using gunicorn, gnix and supervisor.
+We'll also use a SSL certificate.